Omega (navigation system): Trinidad Omega Transmitter

-On April 26, 1988, a brush fire in the vicinity of Camp Omega, Chaguaramas, quickly spread to the nearby Camp Omega Arms and Ammunition Bunker resulting in the explosion.
-Four firefighters and two soldiers died while attempting to bring the situation under control.
-Several National Security Officers suffered injuries as a result of the explosion.
-This explosion was recorded on the Richter Scale and parts of the bunker were found hundreds of metres away from ground zero.
-The Government of the Republic of Trinidad and Tobago dedicated April 26 each year as National Security Officers Day of Appreciation for the dead.
+On April 26, 1988, a brush fire in the vicinity quickly spread to the nearby Camp Omega Arms and Ammunition Bunker resulting in an explosion.
+Four firefighters and two soldiers died while attempting to bring the situation under control, and several National Security Officers suffered injuries as a result of the explosion.
+This explosion was recorded on the Richter Scale and parts of the bunker were found hundreds of metres away.
+The government of Trinidad and Tobago dedicated April 26 each year as National Security Officer's Day of Appreciation for the dead.